Hits Radio Herefordshire & Worcestershire: History

 In 1997, Wyvern was acquired by GWR and later, Global Radio, who moved the station to new studios at Kirkham House in the Perdiswell Park area of Worcester.
 On 8 August 2008, it was confirmed that due to competition 'conflict of interests' in the West Midlands (and in other areas), Wyvern FM would be sold by Global Radio, along with other West Midlands owned GCap/Global stations BRMB, Mercia FM, Heart 106, and Beacon Radio.
 In July 2009, the station was sold officially to a company backed by Lloyds Development Capital and Phil Riley called Orion Media.
 Following the take over in January 2010, Wyvern FM rebranded as Wyvern and launched a new station slogan, "Made for Herefordshire & Worcestershire".

-On 9 January 2012, Orion Media announced that Wyvern would be rebranded as Free Herefordshire and Worcestershire from April 2012.
+In 2012, Wyvern rebranded as Free Herefordshire and Worcestershire.
 Local programming was retained at breakfast and weekday drivetime.
 The Wyvern brand was phased out on 21 March 2012 in preparation for the rebrand, which took place at 7 pm on Monday 26 March 2012.

-On 6 May 2016, the station's owners, Orion, announced they had been bought by Bauer for an undisclosed fee, reportedly between £40 and £50 million.
+In May 2016, the station's owners, Orion, were bought by Bauer for an undisclosed fee, reportedly between £40 and £50 million.

-In May 2019, following OFCOM's decision to relax local content obligations from commercial radio, Bauer announced it would cease local programming and the studios in Worcester would close.
-Free's Herefordshire and Worcestershire breakfast show is now shared with the sister station in Coventry & Warwickshire from 8 July 2019, presented by John Dalziel and Roisin McCourt.
+In 2019, following OFCOM's decision to relax local content obligations from commercial radio, Bauer ceased local programming and closed the studios in Worcester.
+The breakfast show was shared with the sister station Free Coventry & Warwickshire from 8 July 2019, presented by John Dalziel and Roisin McCourt.
+This later extended across all four Free Radio licences in November 2021.
+The move was permitted under OFCOM's local content guidelines.
+The Herefordshire and Worcestershire station retains opt-outs for local news, traffic updates and advertising.

 The localised weekday drivetime shows were initially replaced by a single regional show, presented by Andy Goulding.
 Regional weekend afternoon shows were axed in favour of additional network programming.
 As of 2 September 2019, further networked output replaced the weekday drivetime show.

-On 23 November 2021, Bauer announced the station's Hits at Breakfast show, presented by John Dalziel and Roisin McCourt, would broadcast across all four Free Radio licences.
-The move was permitted under OFCOM's local content guidelines.
-The Herefordshire and Worcestershire station retains opt-outs for local news, traffic updates and advertising.

-In August 2022 ‘Radio Today’ announced that the ‘Radio Wyvern’ name is to return to the airwaves of Worcestershire following the rebrand of Youthcomm Radio will become Radio Wyvern from October, on FM, DAB and Online.

 Hits Radio rebrand

-On 10 January 2024, station owners Bauer announced Free Radio would be rebranded as Hits Radio Herefordshire & Worcestershire from April 17th 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.
+In April 2024, Bauer rebranded Free Radio as Hits Radio, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

-On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the West Midlands to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+In June 2025, the regional Hits Radio breakfast show for the West Midlands was replaced by a new national breakfast show for England and Wales.
 Local news and traffic bulletins were retained but the station's Birmingham studios were closed.
 The station's final regional programme aired on 6 June 2025.